Ted Budd: Abortion

 After Senator Lindsey Graham introduced legislation that would ban abortion nationwide after 15 weeks of pregnancy, Budd co-sponsored a House version of the bill with over 80 Republicans.

+Gay rights

+In 2022, Budd voted against the Respect for Marriage Act, which requires states and the federal government to recognize the validity of same-sex and interracial marriages if they were legal in the jurisdiction where they were performed.

 Affordable Care Act

-Budd opposes the Affordable Care Act and voted to repeal it in 2017.
+Budd opposes the Affordable Care Act (Obamacare) and voted to repeal it in 2017.

-2020 presidential election

-In December 2020, Budd was one of 126 Republican members of the House of Representatives to sign an amicus brief in support of Texas v.
-Pennsylvania, a lawsuit filed by Texas Attorney General Ken Paxton at the United States Supreme Court.
-It contested the results of the 2020 presidential election, in four states, Georgia, Michigan, Pennsylvania, and Wisconsin, where Joe Biden defeated incumbent Donald Trump.
-The Supreme Court declined to hear the case on the basis that Texas lacked standing under Article III of the Constitution to challenge the results of an election held by other states.

-On January 6, 2021, Budd was one of 147 Republican lawmakers who objected to the certification of electoral votes from the 2020 presidential election after a mob of Trump supporters stormed the U.S. Capitol, forcing an emergency recess of Congress.
-Budd contended that officials in Pennsylvania had acted "illegally" and "violated" both the United States Constitution and that of their own state.
-He said, "I cannot consent to accepting Pennsylvania's electoral votes."

 Voting rights and election integrity

 Budd opposes the For the People Act, a Democratic bill intended to expand voting rights.
 Budd said that the bill undermines election integrity by expanding "no excuse" absentee voting and weakening voter ID requirements.
 He said that the bill would allow minors to vote.
 PolitiFact ruled this claim false, as the bill would only allow those under 18 to register to vote.
 Amendments to the bill that would lower the voting age to 16 failed in both 2019 and 2021.